Oracle Java Audit

 • Review Your Legacy Entitlements: If you previously bought Oracle Java (or received it as part of an Oracle Unlimited License Agreement), dig up those contracts.
 Know exactly what rights you had and when they expiredโ€‹.
 Many older Java SE Advanced or Java SE Suite licenses had specific terms.

 • True Up or Migrate: If you plan to continue using Oracle Java, you should plan a migration to the new Java SE Universal Subscription.
 This might involve budgeting and getting approvals, which can take time.
 Start early.
 If you have a large deployment, consider consulting with independent licensing experts to negotiate a fair transition deal with Oracle.
-There might be room for a discount, given that you’re a prior customer.
+Given that you’re a prior customer, there might be room for a discount.

 • Consider a Self-Audit: Before Oracle comes knocking, conduct an internal audit of your Java usage to compare it with your existing licenses.
 Are you within the bounds of what you purchased?
 (E.g., if you had licenses for 100 users, do you still have only ~100 users, or has Java spread to 500 users now?)
 If you find over-deployment, thatโ€™s a sign you either need to reduce usage or purchase subscriptions to cover the excess.